rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Deployment
 #### _What is It?_
-* Software development practice
+* A software development practice
-* Development team maintains software so that it can be **released to production** at any moment
+* The development team maintains software so that it can be **released to production** at any moment.
-* Builds upon the practices of **continuous integration** and **continuous delivery**
+* Builds upon the practices of **continuous integration** and **continuous delivery**.
-* Software configuration and deployment orchestration becomes part of the development team's duty to maintain the software
+* Software configuration and deployment orchestration becomes a part of the development team's duty to maintain the software.

 ### Continuous Deployment
 #### _Why do it?_
-* Team maintains deployable code and configuration over new features
+* Helps the team maintain deployable code and configuration over new features
-* Fast feedback from end users
+* Provides fast feedback from end users
-* Features can be pushed out after completion
+* Enables pushing features out after completion
-* Enforces best practice of **eveything as code**
+* Enforces a best practice of **eveything as code**
-* Configuration and deployment orchestration needs to be part of automation
+* Includes configuration and deployment orchestration as part of automation
 * Enables quick rollbacks and recovery from failures

 ### Continuous Deployment
 #### _How do we do it?_
-* Collaborate closely with everyone involved in deployment and delivery of software to production
+* Collaborate closely with everyone involved in the deployment and delivery of software to production.
-* Automate everything as much as possible
+* Automate everything as much as possible.
-* Build "feature toggles" or "dark launches" to allow for quick rollback if needed
+* Build "feature toggles" or "dark launches" to allow for quick rollback if needed.
-* Provide adequate automated monitoring of the application
+* Provide adequate automated monitoring of the application.